Instructions for completing a letter of intent (LOI) to apply for a Discovery Horizons grant

 Participant eligibility

-If you have previously completely an eligibility profile on Convergence, some fields will be pre-populated.
+If you have previously completed an eligibility profile on Convergence, some fields will be pre-populated.
 You will be asked to review each screen and will have the opportunity to update any information you have previously provided.

 Step 1 – Applicant eligibility: Answer the series of questions confirming the eligibility of your position and whether you fit NSERC’s definition of an early career researcher.